CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-2.md

 Open the file day4/apps/frontend/scmfe/src/components/home/Home.vue, change the title and save the file.

 #### Commit the changes to your local branch.
 Now you can commit the changes you made to your local branch.
-Yo can either commit the changes by using the command line or VS Code.
+You can either commit the changes by using the command line or VS Code.
 In VS Code click the Source Control icon (there is already a blue bubble displaying that informs you that you have made changes to the repository).
 Enter a comment and commit your changes.
 If you want to use the command line do the following:
 ```Shell
 git add .
 git commit -m "Comment"
 ```
+You can use The ["Azure Repos"](https://marketplace.visualstudio.com/items?itemName=ms-vsts.team) extension for VS Code to manage your Azure Repos from VS Code.
+After you have installed the extension you first have to signin to your Azure DevOps Project.
+Go to View->Command Palette and then type "Team" and you will get a dropdown with all available commands for Azure DevOps.
+Select *"Team:Signin"* and use the device login to signin to your Azure DevOps Project.
+Alternative you can create a *"Personal access token"* and use it for authentication.
+Have a look [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page) and read the instructions how to setup a *"Personal Access Token"*.

 #### Push your local branch to the remote repository
 At this  moment your changes are only available in your local branch.
 To make the changes available for all your team members you have to push your changes to the remote repository.
 You can use either VS Code or the command line to push your changes.